noxnox-dev/noxnox-dev/README.md

 ## Nox Cowie 🐇

-I'm a MSc student at the University of Canterbury.
-My research interests are substructural logics and graph theory.
+I'm a PhD student at the University of Sussex studying the logic and formal verification of neuro-symbolic multi-agent AI systems.

 <!--
 **noxnox-dev/noxnox-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.